 In road trim this small racer weighed a mere 630 kg or 1,389 lb, no problem at all for the racing engine specially developed for this outstanding athlete: The 70-hp two-cylinder displaced just 0.7 litres, giving the engine an output per litre of 100 horsepower still quite remarkable today and accelerating the RS to 160 km/h or 99 mph.
 Particularly with the great German racing driver Hans Stuck at the wheel back then, the BMW 700 RS scored numerous wins in all kinds of hillclimb events.

-1968: BMW six-cylinders once again setting the standard for years to come.
+1968: BMW six-cylinders once again setting the standard for years

 Following the outstanding success of BMW’s New Range and the 02-models, BMW was able in 1968 to once again take up the great tradition of the 1930s with larger six-cylinder power units.
 So this marked the debut of the BMW 2500 and 2800 taking the Company back into the market for large saloons and coupés.